 The following year, Jolly selected eight New Orleans vocalists plus an eight-piece jazz band to perform at Milan’s Sotto le Stelle del Jazz, a two-night event at one of the grandest opera houses in Italy, the Teatro Nazionale.
 In Naples, she helped coordinate a related video production, “New Orleans Women in Jazz,” involving the RAI 1 television network.
 Another performance was taped for television with the cooperation of the Matera, Italy Chamber of Commerce.
 In 1999, Jolly, whose booking agency is called Jolly Jazz, brought a dancer, juggler and pan steel band to Italy to perform in a production that aired on the RAI 5 network.

-During the 1980s, Jolly acquired extensive video production experience through her affiliation with the Louisiana Jazz Federation.
+During the 1980s, Jolly acquired extensive video production experience through her affiliation with the Louisiana Jazz Federation and its founder, grant writer and musician-composer Patrice Fisher.
 Among other projects, she produced Jazz Video Portraits, a series spotlighting New Orleans bands that won the Hometown Video Award from the National Federation of Local Cable Programmers (it was shown on 1,400 cable systems throughout the U.S.).
 For Cox Cable’s local Jazztown Series, Jolly produced segments on prominent musical families of New Orleans, among other subjects.
 She later received a grant from Cox, resulting in televised segments on brass bands, street performers and the late rhythm-and-blues legend Tommy Ridgely.

 New Orleans in the 1990s witnessed a revival of interest in authentic brass band music, and Jolly was right in the thick of the action.
 As Music Captain for the satirical Krewe du Vieux for nine years, she booked numerous brass bands to perform in the group’s annual Mardi Gras procession, which rolls through the French Quarter three Saturdays before Fat Tuesday.